dddavid4real/HistGen/README.md

 conda env create -f requirements.yml
 ```
 ## HistGen WSI-report dataset
 ✨ Our curated dataset is now available on HuggingFace Datasets!
 Click [here](https://huggingface.co/datasets/david4real/HistGen) to access the dataset.
 In the **Files and Versions** section, you could find the extracted DINOv2 features of WSIs with name *DINOv2_Features.z01~z14* and *DINOv2_Features.zip*.
-Please download all of them and them run the following commands to unzip the files:
+Please download all of them and then run the following commands to unzip the files:
 ```
 zip -FF DINOv2_Features.zip --out WSI_Feature_DINOv2.zip
 unzip WSI_Feature_DINOv2.zip